A Driven Tagged Particle in Asymmetric Exclusion Processes: Notation and Results

-We first obtain a candidate $\bar{\nu}$ for the invariant measure in Theorem \ref{Thm:positive speed for slow moving tagged particle} and some estimates of the speed $m$.
-Let $N_t$ be the number of red particles which initially start from the left of the tagged particle and move to the right by time t.
-By martingale arguments and an algebraic identity, we can get a lower bound for the mean of the displacement of the tagged particle when jump rates $q(1),q(-1)$ are close and when a positive lower bound for $\mathbb{E}^{\nu_0,q}\left[N_t\right]/t$ exists.
-This is done in section 3.
-On the other hand, we can obtain the speed of the tagged particle with the same lower bound if there is an ergodic invariant measure.
-This is done in section \ref{sec:proof of main}.
+We first start from any initial measure $\nu_0$ and obtain a candidate $\bar{\nu}$ for the invariant measure in Theorem \ref{Thm:positive speed for slow moving tagged particle} and some estimates of the displacement $D_t$.
+Let $N_t$ be the number of red particles which initially start from the left of the tagged particle and move to the right of the tagged particle by time t.
+By standard martingale arguments and an algebraic identity, we can see that, up to an error of $q(1)-q(-1)$, a multiple of $\mathbb{E}^{\nu_0,q}\left[\frac{N_t}{t}\right]$ is a lower bound for $\mathbb{E}^{\nu_0,q}\left[\frac{D_t}{t}\right]$.This is done in Section \ref{sec: Invariant Measure and Lower Bound}.
+On the other hand, we will show the speed of the tagged particle is $\mathbb{E}^{\nu_0,q}\left[\frac{D_t}{t}\right]$ if $\nu_0$ is ergodic.
+This is done in Section \ref{sec:proof of main}.

-To prove a positive lower bound for $\mathbb{E}^{\nu_0,q}\left[N_t\right]$, we use two steps.
+Next, we want to prove a positive lower bound for $\mathbb{E}^{\nu_0,q}\left[\frac{N_t}{t}\right]$ for some $\nu_0$, and we use two steps.
 The first step is to obtain an estimate for $\mathbb{E}^{\nu_0,q}\left[N_t\right] - \mathbb{E}^{\nu_0,0}\left[N_t\right]$, which allows us to consider the case where the tagged particle does not move.
-This requires a coupling result.
-The estimate is shown in section \ref{sec:coupling} and the existence of coupling is shown in Appendix \ref{sec: existence of coupling}.
+This estimate indicates that the case when the tagged particle is moving slowly can be viewed as a pertubation of the case when the tagged particle is fixed.
+This estimate requires a coupling result, which is the main subject in Section \ref{sec:coupling}.
+The existence of coupling requires mainly assumptions \ref{Asmp:attractiveness2} and \ref{Asmp:finite-range2}, and we will show it in Appendix \ref{sec: existence of coupling}.

-The second step is to prove a positive lower bound for $\mathbb{E}^{\nu_0,0}\left[N_t\right]/t$ for some initial measure $\nu_0$.
-When the tagged particle does not move, the environment process evolves as the ASEP with a blockage at site $0$.
-We prove by contradiction and consider the case where $\nu_0$ is the step measure $\mu_{1,0}$.
-The idea is to consider the limiting measure of an invariant measure under translation $\tau_x \bar\nu$ in the Ces\`{a}ro sense, and compare this process with another process called ASEP on a half line with creation and destruction.
-The analysis of the latter process requires a second coupling argument.
-The second step is done in section \ref{sec: Current Zero} and \ref{sec: ASEP on the half line with destruction}.
+The second step is to prove a positive current ${\mathbb{E}^{\nu_0,0}\left[\frac{N_t}{t}\right]}$ for some initial measure $\nu_0$.
+When the tagged particle does not move, the environment process evolves as the AEP with a blockage at site $0$.
+We consider the case where $\nu_0$ is the step measure $\mu_{1,0}$ and prove that the current is strictly positive by contradiction.
+The idea is to consider the limiting measure of an invariant measure under translations $\{\tau_x \bar\nu\}$ in the Ces\`{a}ro sense.
+We will get an estimate for this limiting measure by comparing this process with another process called AEP on a half line with creation and annihilation.
+The analysis of the latter process requires a second coupling argument, and follows results and ideas of Liggett, \cite{Li75,Li77}.
+The second step is done in Section \ref{sec: Current Zero} and Section \ref{sec: ASEP on the half line with destruction}.